SergejBre/SynchroTime/README.md

 * Look for a table entry `*`: table values offset and jitter, they should be as minimal as possible `max[offset ± jitter] <= 10ms`.
 If this is not the case, adjust the configuration file `/etc/ntp.conf` in which you enter the local time servers.

-* Windows OS has its own specifics.
+* The OS Windows has its own specifics.
 Windows `W32tm` Time Service synchronizes time once a week, which is not enough for fine tuning and calibration.
-Therefore, it is necessary to adjust the computer time manually before setting up and calibrating, or using the subtleties of the settings in the system registry.

-* The optimal solution for OS Windows would be to install a new NTP time synchronization system service to replace the default W32Time service.
-As an example, you can use one of the advanced [NTP for Windows](https://www.meinbergglobal.com/english/sw/ntp.htm) projects.
+The optimal solution for OS Windows would be to install a new NTP time synchronization system service to replace the default W32Time service.
+As an example, you can use one of the advanced projects: [NTP for Windows](https://www.meinbergglobal.com/english/sw/ntp.htm).

 ## Installing the CLI and GUI apps